kfix97/kfix97/README.md

-Interested in Data & Product
+Interested in Data & Product & Solution Engineering/Architecture

-6 years experience in Data Engineering & Data Science, Software Engineering, Technology Strategy, and Private Equity Product Advisory
+6 years experience in Data Engineering & Data Science, API Development & Integration, Technology Strategy, and Private Equity Product Advisory

 <!---
 kfix97/kfix97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.